 But a more meaningful way that things have improved is that 25 years ago a band that looked like The Truth Untold would have been really surly.
 Even if they weren’t really, that would have had to be their stage persona or else no one would believe they could rock.
 These two women and one fella from Ontario were just really cheery and positive and still totally brought it.
 Their own songs were great, especially this sort of operatic long last number and their covers were funny (Offspring and Adele) but not played for laughs — they did them the right way.

 Appropriately, the final band was called The Stick Arounds.
 They had three guitar players, leading at least one audience member to wonder aloud whether they’d been influenced by Moby Grape.
-By the looks of things, that wasn’t the only influence they were under, but they soldiered through, even as the crowd started to thin a bit after midnight.
+By the looks of things, that wasn’t the only influence they were under.
+Still, they soldiered on, even as the crowd started to thin a bit after midnight.
 They began their set by boldly announcing, “We’re the Stick Arounds and we’re the best band you’re going to see this weekend.”
 Confidence works!
 They have that thing where there’s a big tall center guy but it was the quiet dude on stage right whose songs were the catchiest.

-A great night for International Pop Overthrow and by all lights, the ongoing festival — it lasts through next Saturday evening, April 28 — has just as much talent to come.
+A great night for International Pop Overthrow and by all lights, the ongoing festival—it lasts through next Saturday evening, April 28—has just as much talent to come.
 I know The Blind Leaders must have killed it on Monday because I saw their leader (not blind) taking notes on Saturday night and vowing to outdo what he’d witnessed.
 I couldn’t stick around to see them but if they played their hit Englewood’s All Right, I know that Rogers Park rolled.

 The Lilacs have a special connection to International Pop Overthrow.
 Material Issue founder-singer-songwriter Jim Ellison was my close friend.
-We worked on cars and listened to endless pop records in his house in Addison or my apartment in Old Town — that’s where he first played me “Kim the Waitress” by Green Pajamas, which MI eventually covered.
+We worked on cars and listened to endless pop records in his house in Addison or my apartment in Old Town—that’s where he first played me “Kim the Waitress” by Green Pajamas, which MI eventually covered.
 We would go to Cubby Bear to watch the bands and then stagger up Clark Street to do karaoke duets.

 After I left Green, Jim took an intense interest in mentoring my rock efforts.
 I recruited Dave and John to join me, and Dave brought Tom from Indiana.
 It was Jim who named us The Lilacs.
 He produced our first record and even played on it — that guitar bit with the toggle switch on “It Seems Like Years” is him.
 He refused to charge us and even saved us money by recording over old Material Issue demos — who knows what gems were forever lost because of that fateful decision.